-In favor of Intel was the fact that the majority of retailers in Russia today use the corporation's products.
+An important factor in choosing Intel was the fact that the majority of retailers today use the corporation's products.
 For IXR, choosing this architecture meant being able to adapt to customer systems quickly, efficiently, and cost-effectively.

 Cheaper Chinese analogs are not only substandard compared to American models in terms of reliability—they cannot be used in long-term projects due to the marketing strategy of manufacturers who can unexpectedly stop offering a particular model.
 This means that the hardware manufacturer will not be able to find spare parts to repair or change the power, memory, or other system parameters.